vagabundoo/tradeApi/README.md

 # InternationalTradeApi

-Small project to develop a sample API with public trade data for a upcoming hackathon, in different programming languages.
+Small project to develop a sample API with public trade data for an upcoming hackathon, in different programming languages.
 - Golang (gin)
 - Python (fastapi)